qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 cargo build --release --bin qdrant
 ```

-After a successful build, the binary is available at `./target/release/qdrant`.
+After a successful build, you can find the binary in the following subdirectory `./target/release/qdrant`.

 ## Client libraries